Duemoo/Duemoo/README.md

 - Hi, I’m Hoyeon Chang.
-- I’m currently an undergraduate student in Seoul National University, Republic of Korea.
-- I’m studying electrical&computer engineering, and biological sciences.
+- I am currently studying for a Bachelor's degree majoring in Electrical & Computer Engineering, and Biological Sciences at Seoul National University.
 - I'm particularly interested in machine learning and artificial intelligence.
 - If you want to contact me, please send me an e-mail: retapurayo@snu.ac.kr